Bachelor level courses 2016

 Where and when can I buy the literature for my courses?

-The CBS bookstore Academic Books will most likely carry all required books as well as compendia and course packs for ISUP courses.
+The CBS bookstore Academic Books will carry required books for ISUP courses.
 Information about literature will be available under “Reading lists” if you choose “CBS-Copenhagen Business School” and then “Summer University” one month before the programme start.
-Books and compendia will be on sale one month before the programme start.
+Books will be on sale one month before the programme start.

 Different version and editions